Electricity and Energy Systems

 .

-Our experts leverage a diverse set of multidisciplinary tools to analyze every aspect of policy, regulation, and the decisions of businesses, consumers, and utilities that shape energy markets.
+Our experts leverage a diverse set of multidisciplinary tools to analyze every aspect of policy, regulation, and the decisions of businesses, consumers, and utilities that shape energy systems.

 News